 The Participants Database Search Shortcode provides a way to show a database search control that is detached from the list of results.

 For most applications, the search shortcode is not needed: most of the time, you’ll want the search control to appear directly above the list of results, and for that you don’t need the search shortcode.
-The search control is set up in the List shortcode like this: [pdb_list search=true]
+To use the list shortcode alone, set up the shortcode like this:

 Only if you want to put the search control in another location, or on another page, would you need to use the Search shortcode.
 It is also possible to do both: you may have a search control in another location, and also have another search control just above the list of results.

 Use of the Search shortcode also requires a separate target List shortcode in order to display the results of the search.

 If you want the search control to be on a different page from the search resuts page (or on several pages, such as in a sidebar), you need to tell it which page the list of results (the [pdb_list] shortcode) is on.
 You do this using the “target_page” attribute in the shortcode.
 Put the page slug (or ID) into the shortcode like this:

 Now, submitting the search will take the user to the “search-results” page to show them the results.
 Remember, you can prevent the list from showing anything until a search is made by using the “suppress” attribute.